catalystneuro/cai-lab-to-nwb/src/cai_lab_to_nwb/zaki_2024/notes/zaki_2024_notes.md

 For subject Ca_EEG3-4, the experiment folder contains a file named `Ca_EEG3-4_SessionTimes.csv` that looks like this:

-For subject Ca_EEG2-1, the experiment folder contains a file named `Session_Timestamps.csv` that looks like this:
+For subject Ca_EEG2-1, the experiment folder contains a file named `Session_Timestamps.csv`:

 The offline data are different from the conditioning sessions data.
 The conditioning sessions are structured as: